Procedural Executive Function, Part 2

 “Correct.”
 Koga’s gaze is distant.
 “We are past the point where the secrets can be reliably kept anymore.
 I realized this as soon as the Miracle Eye was revealed, though it took me some additional time to emotionally accept it.
 Sooner or later, someone with the secret I’ve been holding my whole life will have their mind read, and the veil will fall.”

 “A renegade conspiracy among dark people,” Blue muses, eyes narrowed.
 “And you want to fight it with a new conspiracy of just us four?”
 He turns to Janine.
 “I thought you were investigating Silph.
 Not you, I mean what I heard about the vigilante.
-For what it’s worth I agree this is an important thing to distract you from the gym stuff, now that I know, but if you knew about this your whole life—”
+For what it’s worth, I get why this distracted you from the gym stuff, now that I know, but if you knew about this your whole life—”

 “I didn’t.
 I stumbled onto it recently, though I didn’t realize what exactly I’d found until Father told me.”
 Janine looks at Leaf.
 “You were the one that did it, actually, though you also didn’t realize how big it was.”